chromium/hterm/doc/KeyboardBindings.md

   ⊞ Windows key on Windows keyboards).
 * `*`: The asterisk can be used to match unspecified modifiers.

+If the key is not listed here, then it cannot be used as a modifier. e.g. You cannot bind `Escape-K` or `Capslock-D` to something else.

 ### Key Codes

 The key codes should be the name of the key, or the ASCII value for that key